ammarsidhu18/GGR442-Group3-2022/README.md

-# The Relationship Between NO₂ and NDVI in Peel Region at the Dissemination Level
+# The Relationship Between NO₂ and NDVI in Peel Region at the Dissemination Level during 2006 to 2016

 * GGR 442 (Fall 2022) - GIS Capstone Project @ University of Toronto Mississauga